oracle/cloudtestdrive/DataScience/lab200/lab.md

 There are two issues that we have to address:

-1) `The shape`: We must convert the 2D shape of 28x28 pixels into a 1D array of 784 elements.
+1) `The shape`: We must convert the 2D shape of 28x28x1 pixels into a 1D array of 784 elements.
 2) `The values`: Our input neurons expect values between `0.0` and `1.0`, however our actual input values are currently `0` to `255`.
-We must convert these values as well.
+We must scale these values as well.

 - Flatten the 28x28 array of each image into a 784 array.
 Do this for train and test.